madyark/MS1-project/README.md

         1. Upon entering the site, the user is greeted with a clean and readable navigation bar where they can find the link to the page titled 'Educate Yourself' (the first link in the middle), which will take them to that exact page whose content is self-revealing from the title.

-        1. Below the navigation bar, the user will find a large body of text which consists of four headers that read 'Mental Health', 'What is it?', 'How can you help yourself?', and 'How can you help others?'.
+        1. Below the navigation bar, the user will find a call-to-action that consists of four headers that read 'Mental Health', 'What is it?', 'How can you help yourself?', and 'How can you help others?'.
 The latter three headers are links to supplemental pages, which when hovered upon change their colors to orange.
 The user can click on the 'What is it?' header which will take them to the 'Educate Yourself' page.

         1. Inside of the 'Educate Yourself' page, the user can find general information about what mental health is and different figures relating to mental health and mental health issuess.

+        1. Additionally, the user can use the materials found at the rest of the supplemental pages to learn more on mental health.
+This requires more inferences to be made as the content is not tailored for this group, but the supplied information will still provide further context on mental health and its effects.

     2. I want to read some of the stories of people who suffer from mental health problems to further my understanding of its effect on people's daily lives.